Best ways to manage & monitor employees - WorkTime

 The opportunity to work from home can be crucial for hiring top professionals, as most of them consider it one of their job search priorities.

 For employees, remote work brings comfort in many ways.
 To start with, they save time, money, energy and nerves on commuting.
 Plus, with more flexibility in terms of schedule and location, they enjoy a better life-work balance, are usually less stressed and distracted than in the office environment and in general, claim to be healthier and happier.
 Most employees say working from home has a huge positive impact on their overall quality of life.
-Though employers also benefit from those perks as the more happy and healthy an employee is, the more likely he will be productive.
+Though employers also benefit from those perks as the happier and healthier an employee is, the more likely he will be productive.

 Why is work-from-home bad?